Indulux Technologies - Induction Lighting Innovators - Library

 This 16 page paper, with many illustrations and tables, considers energy efficient lighting, particularly Magnetic Induction Lamps, as a way to implement an environmentally friendly technology.
 Induction Lamps are a green lighting technology that can reduce environmental impact in several areas such as saving energy, reducing CO

-2 (greenhouse gas) emissions, reducing global warming (climate change), reducing materials consumption, reducing Mercury consumption, and improving recycling issues.
+2 (greenhouse gas) emissions, reducing global warming (climate change), reducing Mercury consumption, and improving recycling issues.

-Reducing the environmental impact and “carbon footprint” of your operations may be more feasible when implemented as a series of small incremental steps rather than as a large project.
+Reducing the environmental impact and "carbon footprint" of your operations may be more feasible and financially viable when implemented as a series of small incremental steps rather than as a large project.
 One of the often overlooked areas, where it is both simple and financially feasible to make improvements, is in green lighting systems.
-Magnetic Induction Lighting is one of the most environmentally friendly options available today for commercial and industrial applications.

 Environmental Aspects of Magnetic Induction Lamps